STMicroelectronics/BlueSTSDK_Android/README.md

  - The Device Id is a number that identifies the type of device.
 It is used to select different types of feature mask and can manage more than 32 features.
 Currently used values are:
     - 0x00 for a generic device
-    - 0x01 is reserved for the STEVAL-WESU1 board
+    - 0x01 is reserved for the [STEVAL-WESU1](http://www.st.com/en/evaluation-tools/steval-wesu1.html) board
+    - 0x02 is reserved for the [STEVAL-STLKT01V1 (SensorTile)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-stlkt01v1.html) board
+    - 0x03 is reserved for the [STEVAL-BCNKT01V1 (BlueCoin)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-bcnkt01v1.html) board
     - 0x80 for a generic Nucleo board
     - 0x81 for a Nucleo board exporting remote feature